 Flavin was born in 1933 in New York City.
-After studying for a time for the priesthood, and following a spell in the United States Air Force, Flavin attended Columbia University where he studied Art History during the 1950s.
-Having worked both in the mail room of the Guggenheim, New York and in the Museum of Modern Art, it was in 1961, while Flavin was working as a guard at the American Museum of Natural History, that he first started to conceive of sculptures that integrated electric lights.
-Later this year, he created what he called ‘icons:’ assemblages of lights and monochrome canvases.
+After studying for a time for the priesthood and following a spell in the United States Air Force, Flavin attended Columbia University where he studied Art History during the 1950s.
+Having worked both in the mail room of the Guggenheim and in the Museum of Modern Art in New York, it was in 1961, while Flavin was working as a guard at the American Museum of Natural History, that he first started to conceive of sculptures that integrated electric lights.
+Later that year, he created what he called ‘icons:’ assemblages of lights and monochrome canvases.
 By 1963, he had ceased to use canvas completely, creating for the first time, artworks made solely from fluorescent tube lighting.
 Gradually, these became large-scale installations.

 Large-scale works were a focus of Flavin’s later career, with site-specific light installations commissioned for the The Menil Collection, Houston; the rotunda of the Guggenheim Museum, New York; Marfa, Texas, and a converted church in Bridgehampton, New York, which was established in 1983 as the Dan Flavin Art Institute.